briimcfly/ecom-be/README.md

 `THEN` the data for each of these routes is displayed in a formatted JSON <br>
 `WHEN` I test API POST, PUT, and DELETE routes in Insomnia Core <br>
 `THEN` I am able to successfully create, update, and delete data in my database <br>

+## Overview
+The purpose of this project is to supply a back end for an e-commerce site.